Money jargon A-Z

 Hire purchase (HP) is a way of borrowing.
 You hire goods, like a car, and pay for them in instalments.
-The goods won't actually belong to you until you've made the final payment.
+The goods don't belong to you until you've made the final payment.

-This is when someone you don't know gets hold of your personal details, PIN number, telephone or internet banking security details and, for example, uses your accounts to purchase goods in your name.
+This is when someone you don't know uses your personal details, PIN number, telephone or internet banking security details.
+They could use this information to open accounts or take out loans in your name.

 This is the term for a process that a creditor can use to prevent someone in debt to them from selling assets.

 This is the name of the legal document that starts civil proceedings in the sheriff court under the ordinary cause.

 This is a court order only in England and Wales.
 In Scotland see Interdict.

 This is a court order in Scotland that is like an injunction.
 It stops someone from breaching another person's rights.
 An interdict can be granted by the Sheriff Court or the Court of Session.